cshuhe/cshuhe/README.md

 12.Find a key with hash value “sdu_cst_20220610” under a message composed of your name followed by your student ID

 13.Implement the above ECMH scheme

-14.send a tx on Bitcoin testnet,and parse the tx data down to every bit,better write script yourself